Mentor for Youth

 Now, more than ever, young people are in need of adult friendship connections.
 Many children are feeling isolated and alone as they learn from home and are unable to connect with their friends in person.
 Bright Futures for Youth mentors are trained in COVID protocols that guide in person 1:1 meetings, typically outdoors.
 For those mentors who choose to drive their youth, COVID driving protocols are followed to keep both mentor and youth safe.
 Of course, a mentor and their youth also have the option of maintaining their relationship in a virtual format as well.

 The Bright Futures for Youth Mentor Program is currently year-round.
 All mentors are interviewed, screened and trained at the direction of the Community Engagement Manager, Cindy Hintz.
-Mentoring provides a wonderful feeling when you help a young person and make a difference in their life.
-In 20 years, your youth may not remember everything you did together, but they will remember how you made them feel!

 - submit to a criminal background check